208 Browns Point Blvd., Tacoma, WA | Get Directions

 2323 N. Shirley St., Tacoma, WA | Get Directions

-Recent updates to Kandle Park include walking trails, a new playground, skate dots, mini-sprayground, wave pool, four 25 meter lap lanes, and separate spraypool.
+Kandle Park includes walking trails, a new playground & sprayground, skateboard area, wave pool with four 25 meter lap lanes and a separate spraypool.

 2101 Dock St., Tacoma, WA | Get Directions